dhveerap/edge-developer/microsoft-edge/dev-guide/browser-features/reading-view.md

 This is a preview feature and to use, navigate to **edge://flags** and enable the flag `Immersive Reader for Readable Frame`

--   With this meta tag and iframe name in content attribute, you can choose which iframe we should consider while extracting content.
 -   You can even specify edgeReadable attribute to HTML Elements in the mentioned iframe, then only edgeReadable elements in that iframe are shown in Immersive Reader.
--   If only EDGE_READABLE_FRAME meta tag is present without specifying which iframe to consider, we try to force Immersive Reader on entire page and if page is not compatible, the content displayed might not be as good as other compatible pages.
+-   If only EDGE_READABLE_FRAME meta tag is present without specifying which iframe to consider, Immersive Reader will be forced on main page and if page is not compatible, the content extracted might not be as good as that of other compatible pages.

 ## Opting out of Immersive Reader